exonum/exonum-doc/src/glossary.md

 ## Blockchain Explorer

-An [application][explorer] for monitoring blocks and transactions in Exonum blockchain.
+A [module][explorer] that provides REST API for monitoring blocks and transactions in Exonum blockchain.
 The explorer allows obtaining the following information and executing the following actions via its endpoints:

 - information on a specified range of blocks
 - information on a block at a specific height
 - information on a transaction specified by a hash
-- sending a transaction into the pool of unconfirmed transactions and broadcasting it to other nodes
+- sending a transaction into the pool of uncommitted transactions and broadcasting it to other nodes
 - subscribing to block commit events.